Wilton Library will be closed on Monday, May 26 for Memorial Day.

 Please join us for a discussion on Morals, Values, and Ethics associated with AI as well as a discussion on the scams, deepfakes, and intellectual property implications of AI.
 Eddi Khaytman, MBA is a Web Developer and AI consultant.

-Wilton Library Readers: Table for Two by Amor Towles
+Wilton Library Readers: Table for Two by Amor Towles (ZOOM)

 Wed, Jun 11, 12:00 - 1:30 PM